Featherstone Winery Canadian Oak Chardonnay 2015 Wine Review

 More Vintages: 2017 2016 2014 2013 2012

 Add New Vintage

 Reviews and Ratings

-The aromas have lots of banana, vanilla, creme caramel, and pineapple.
+The aromas have some baked apple, lemon curd, smoke, vanilla, and pineapple.

 |Matt Steeves - Certified Sommelier rated this wine as 88/100 with the following review:|